saroltah/we_love_vinyls_frontend/README.md

 - I used a mobile-first design, then made it responsive.
 - I used Bootstrap and CSS design too.
 - I tried to be as consistent as possible, so I attached more elements to the same file with the same ClassName so I don’t have to repeat myself.
 I designed in the following order: After my code was mostly ready, I set up the structure for mobiles and made it responsive.
 Then, I added colors and fonts.
 I left design at last because, without all the ClassNames and styling elements, the code was cleaner and easier to read.
-Also, I prioritized working features over style.
+Also, I prioritized working on features over style.

 <br>
 Styling the structure first: